'Could Kill Me': Sacramento Wildlife Rescuer Faces Devastating Diagnosis From Caring For Birds

 “I want to be able to get these birds homes so that way we don’t have to worry about her exposing herself and risking her health because she’s trying to help these guys,” said Brianna Abeyta, Co-Founder Sacramento Heron and Egret Rescue.

-“The very thing that I love to do the most could kill me,” said Berger.MORE NEWS: Sacramento Deputy Crashes Into Another Car While Chasing Suspect In Carmichael
+“The very thing that I love to do the most could kill me,” said Berger.MORE NEWS: UC Davis Database Created To Prevent Next Potential Major Pandemic

 Christy needs volunteers to care for the birds until she can find them all homes or even foster homes.
 You can contact her at wildwingswildlife@gmail.com.